moofoo/nestjs-jsreport-examples/README.md

 - Chrome PDF
 - [Playground Link](https://playground.jsreport.net/w/admin/ms2EkdfI)

-#The following 'Recipes' are used:

-DocX
-Chrome PDF (html-to-pdf using headless chromium)
-Xlsx

 All endpoints except for `flight-ticket` endpoint will generate a PDF (instead of .docx or .xlsx) with the query `pdf=1` (i.e, http://localhost:3333/reports/invoice?pdf=1)